-1 development of the public infrastructure, facilities, 2 structures, and major equipment identified in the 3 comprehensive plan, and a list of proposed expenditures on a six-year basis and identification of public funds potentially 4 5 available for such purposes.
-The capital improvements program shall be maintained or revised, as necessary, on an annual 6 basis by the governing body.
-7 8 (6.3) A statement indicating that the existing and 9 proposed development of the municipality is compatible with the existing and proposed development and plans in contiguous 10 portions of neighboring municipalities, or a statement 11 12 indicating measures which have been taken to provide buffers 13 or other transitional devices between disparate uses, and a statement indicating that the existing and proposed 14 development of the municipality is generally consistent with 15 the objectives and plans of the county comprehensive plan.
-16 (7) In addition to any other requirements of this act, a 17 18 county comprehensive plan shall: 19 Identify land uses as they relate to important (i) 20 natural resources and appropriate utilization of existing minerals.
-21 22 (ii) Identify current and proposed land uses which 23 have a regional impact and significance, such as large 24 shopping centers, major industrial parks, mines and related activities, office parks, storage facilities, 25 26 large residential developments, regional entertainment 27 and recreational complexes, hospitals, airports and port 28 facilities.
-Identify a plan for the preservation and 29 (iii)
+- 2 structures, and major equipment identified in the - 3 comprehensive plan, and a list of proposed expenditures on a - 4 six-year basis and identification of public funds potentially - 5 available for such purposes.
+The capital improvements program - 6 shall be maintained or revised, as necessary, on an annual - 7 basis by the governing body. - 8 (6.3) A statement indicating that the existing and - 9 proposed development of the municipality is compatible with - 10 the existing and proposed development and plans in contiguous - 11 portions of neighboring municipalities, or a statement - 12 indicating measures which have been taken to provide buffers - or other transitional devices between disparate uses, and a - 14 statement indicating that the existing and proposed - development of the municipality is generally consistent with - the objectives and plans of the county comprehensive plan. - 17 (7) In addition to any other requirements of this act, a - 18 county comprehensive plan shall: - 19 (i) Identify land uses as they relate to important 20 natural resources and appropriate utilization of existing - 21 minerals. - 22 (ii) Identify current and proposed land uses which - have a regional impact and significance, such as large - 24 shopping centers, major industrial parks, mines and - 25 related activities, office parks, storage facilities, - large residential developments, regional entertainment - and recreational complexes, hospitals, airports and port - 28 facilities. - 29 (iii) Identify a plan for the preservation and - 30 enhancement of prime agricultural land and encourage the